 - Qualified walking guide

 - 8 guided walking days

-- 9 nights hostel accommodation with continental breakfasts
+- 9 nights private hostel accommodation in small rooms; continental breakfasts

 - 4 Ferry journeys